 We may not be able to develop our margin financing and securities lending business as expected and may be exposed to credit risks related to these businesses.
-In addition, we need adequate funding at reasonable costs to successfully operate our margin financing business, and access to adequate funding at reasonable costs to successfully operate our margin financing business, and access to adequate funding at reasonable costs to successfully operate our margin financing business.
+In addition, we need adequate funding at reasonable costs to successfully operate our margin financing business, and access to adequate funding at reasonable costs cannot be assured.